s-no1ukno/strapi-nextjs-withAuth-starter/NOTES.md

     - frontend simply pings backend with data
     - backend makes the 'real' request with bearer token read from `httpOnly` cookie

-(Also other ways through Ben Awad's method of having an `accessToken` stored in memory and a `refreshToken` stored in a cookie)
+(Also other ways through Ben Awad's method of having an `accessToken` stored in memory and a `refreshToken` stored in a cookie??)